Enforcement Behavior

 |---|---|---|---|

-default_action | deny | allow | warn | Bundle loaded, zero rules matched the call. | deny |
+default_action | deny | allow | warn | Bundle loaded with one or more rules, but none of them matched the call. | deny |

 default_on_missing | deny | allow | Client is enrolled but no bundle can be loaded (never synced, network error, bad key). | deny |